 Friends for Mental Health, Interactive presentation

-On 9 May 2019, I did a book signing and facilitated an interactive workshop titled “Mad Like Me: Bipolar Disorder from a Patient’s Perspective” for a local organization, Friends for Mental Health (FFMH).
-Two of my family caregivers, my husband, Rob Collins, and one of our children, Tami Hammond-Collins, attended to share their recollections of one particular incident from when I was manic.
+Two of my own family caregivers, my husband, Rob Collins, and one of our children, Tami Hammond-Collins, attended to share their recollections of one particular incident from when I was manic.
 We then reflected on how we all might have handled that incident better.
 I then divided the audience of 35 people into small groups to consult about how they would handle hypothetical scenarios involving either (hypo)mania or depression in a loved one or client.
 The challenge for family caregivers is to show respect and treat bipolar patients with dignity while keeping them safe, and at the same time to preserve their own well-being and sanity.
 The groups then gave feedback in plenary, followed by a Q&A/comments session.
 Thanks to all who participated so actively, and to FFMH for the opportunity to spread my anti-stigma and “protect your own mental health” message.

 Nursing students at John Abbott College